famaridon/vdoc-maven-plugin/README.md

 # vdoc-maven-plugin
-Support can be fouund at https://github.com/vdoc-community/vdoc-maven-plugin
+Support can be found at https://github.com/vdoc-community/vdoc-maven-plugin